In the last few weeks, I’ve heard from lots of food bloggers who are getting calls from publishers, asking them to write

 The most important thing is to not make commitments during the initial call.
 Get the answers to these questions, and then think it over.

 1. What is the advance?
 The advance is the amount of money you are paid up front to write the book.
-If the publisher offers you $10,000, and your royalty rate is $1 per book (that’s high, so see No. 2.
-I’m just making the math easier), then you earn $1 per book after you sell 10,000 books.
+If the publisher offers you $10,000, and your royalty rate is $1 per book (I’m just making the math easier), then you earn $1 per book after you sell 10,000 books.

 Beginning advances for first-time book authors range from $3500 – $25,000, unless you’re a star or you have a big audience.
 Most of the time, they’re offering you too little, so it doesn’t hurt to ask for more.
 “It sounds a little low” is a good response.

 2. What is the royalty rate?
-The typical rate is 7.5 percent of the book’s retail price.
+The typical rate is 7.5 percent of the book’s retail price or 10 percent royalties on net profit.
 One food blogger said the publisher wanted 350 recipes and no advance, but would give her a 10 percent royalty rate.
 I wouldn’t write a book for a zero advance.
 I’ve read that 80 percent of authors never see any more money after the advance.
 So I want as much as I can get up front.

 3. How long is the manuscript?
 If a publisher has a book idea in mind, there might be specs.
 Most cookbooks have a minimum of 100 recipes.
 Some might give you a word count, such as 50,000 words.
 Envision 250 words to a typed 8 1/2 x 11-inch page, double spaced.
-That comes to 200 double-spaced pages.
+That’s 200 double-spaced pages.
 If the publisher wants you to provide the idea for the book, you will have to estimate the book’s size.